libotony/sharp-example-vip180/README.md

     .equal(ret)
 ```

-### 0x06 revert message assertion
+### 0x06 - revert message assertion

 In the early age of writing contracts, we even don't which part revert of a method failed.
-Luckily we got revert after the `early age`.
+Luckily we got revert after that.

 ``` typescript
 const ret = await thor.account(address)